FallDownTheSystem/blog/src/pages/Examples.md

 </script>
 ```

-If the block is too small for the code to be fully visible, invisible horizontal scrollbar is added, and the text on the sides is faded out as an indicator.
+If the block is too small for the code to be fully visible, an invisible horizontal scrollbar is added, and the text on the sides is faded out as an indicator.

 ### Line numbers

-We can add line numbers to a code block just by adding `ln` after the language name. e.g. `js ln`
+We can add line numbers to a code block just by adding `ln` after the language name, e.g. `js ln`

 ```js ln
 const date1 = new Date(2012, 11, 20, 3, 0, 0);